kunxin-chor/js-code-tutorial/old-questions/intermediate/greet-user.md

 1. It uses `prompt` to ask the user for their name.
 2. It then uses `console.log` to print a greeting message that includes the name.

-This exercise helps practice:
-- Using the `prompt` function for user input
-- String concatenation or template literals
-- Basic input/output operations

 ### Hints

 - Remember that `prompt` returns a string